 Like many cities all across the world, Melbourne lights up around Christmas time.

-Federation Square turns into Christmas Square from 24 November, with a 16.5-metre tree and plenty of sparkling lights (see the lighting of the tree on 24 November).
+Federation Square turns into Christmas Square from 29 November, with a 17.5-metre tree and plenty of sparkling lights.
 Santa will no doubt make an appearance as well.

-Melbourne Town Hall and State Library are lit up with dazzling Christmas-themed projections.
+Melbourne Town Hall will be lit up with dazzling Christmas-themed projections.

 See a full line-up of Christmas events planned around the city online.
 Read my full guide to Christmas in Melbourne, check out some of Melbourne’s best Christmas markets and get your Christmas shopping done with my Melbourne gift guide.